cronokirby/cait-sith/README.md

 It's important that presignatures and triples are **never** reused.

+### Refresh and Resharing

+In addition to key generation, cait-sith also supports key *refresh*, and key *resharing*.

+Key refresh generates new shares for each party, while keeping the same list of participants and threshold.

+Key resharing does the same, but also allows changing the threshold, and the list of participants (as long as enough old participants are present to meet the old threshold).

 ## API Design

 Internally, the API tries to be as simple as possible abstracting away